gcpeixoto/gcpeixoto.github.io/_includes/components/courses/grad/calcnum.md

 Numerical methods for undergrads in STEM courses (usually Engineering, Statistics, Physics, and Mathematics).

-- My *Virtual Lab of Numerical Methods*, educational basis for this course, is freely available [here](https://gcpeixoto.github.io/LVMN).
+- My *Virtual Lab of Numerical Methods*, the educational basis for this course, is freely available [here](https://gcpeixoto.github.io/LVMN).
 - Complementary materials are available from the textbook [Introduction to Python for Computational Science and Engineering](https://gcpeixoto.github.io/lecture-ipynb) (Portuguese only), translated from the original by [Prof. Hans Fanghor](https://fangohr.github.io) @Southampton.

 #### Resources